 Pack small portioned healthy snacks (nuts are great!) and don’t go back for more.

 I’ll share more about my husband’s journey later, but let me just give the encouragement that although he loves eating and loves food, he said that keeping himself to 2000-2500 calories wasn’t actually that much of a crazy sacrifice like he thought it might be.
 Entering everything into the doggone app, however, got old!
-He was glad to be done with that part, and even though he’s not counting anymore, he’s maintained his new weight for over a month.
+He was glad to be done with that part, and even though he’s not counting anymore, he’s maintained his new weight for over the long-term.

 Here’s another interesting story reminding us that even eating perfect foods and no grains can be a problem if you overeat: How I Gained 5 Pounds While Eating Paleo/Primal